 - MSU's school code (used on the FAFSA) is 002290.

 - What is the status of my financial aid?

-- If you have an MSU NetID account and password, you can see your awards in StuInfo once they are completed.
-Make certain you select the correct aid year.
+- If you have an MSU NetID account and password, you can see your awards in StuInfo once they are completed (be sure to select the correct aid year).

 - Why was I offered loans but no "financial aid"?

 - Federal financial aid is made up of loans,

 grants, and work subsidy programs.
 Loans offered to students and parents

 are subsidized in part by the federal government, making them more

 attractive than commercial loans.
 The ability of students to defer